 • Particularly vulnerable persons (at least 65 years of age and adults with hypertension, diabetes, cardiovascular diseases, chronic respiratory diseases, immunosuppression, cancer)

 • (Health) professionals with direct contact (< 2m for > 15 minutes) with patients in hospitals or residents of old people's and nursing homes as well as other social-medical institutions (e.g. facilities for people with disabilities).

-Currently, the maximum testing capacity in Switzerland is 25,000 per day.
+Status 24.11.: Test volume is a 7-day average of 11,799 tests per day, while the maximum testing capacity in Switzerland is 25'000 per day.
 In view of the flu season, the Minister of Health is aiming to double this figure to up to 50,000 tests per day until December 2020.